Three things to know about Seahawks’ first-round pick Jaxon Smith-Njigba

 In 2021, Smith-Njigba capped an incredible sophomore season with 15 receptions for 347 yards — an FBS record in any bowl game — and three touchdowns in Ohio State’s wild 48-45 victory over Utah in the Rose Bowl.

-Smith-Njigba had 95 receptions for 1,606 yards — both school records — in 2021 while playing alongside Garrett Wilson (No. 10 overall to the Jets) and Chris Olave (No. 11 overall to New Orleans), both of whom were first-round picks last year.
+Smith-Njigba finished with 95 receptions for 1,606 yards — both school records — in 2021 while playing alongside Garrett Wilson (No. 10 overall to the Jets) and Chris Olave (No. 11 overall to New Orleans), both of whom were first-round picks last year.

 As a junior in 2022, Smith-Njigba suffered a hamstring injury in the first game of the season against Notre Dame.
 He never made it back to full strength, appearing in just three games and posting five receptions for 43 yards.